arisKoutsou/oopproj/README.txt

 	•Aris Koutsouridis (1115201600078)
 	•George Liontos (1115201600094)

-2) In order to compile the compile just use the included makefile (write make).
+2) In order to compile the program just use the included makefile (write make).

 ==================================WARNING(!)===============================